hicelery/IFA_1_Safeguarding/README.md

 Immediately following a the 'action steps' a CTA with an external redirect is presented, giving the user immediate help should they need.
 This remains at 100% width across all screens to keep this as proximal as possible.

 Further information and additional resources are then presented, as this is less time sensitive than a user needing safeguarding assistance.
+To differentiate these sections from the informational content, I have moved to a black-on-white colour scheme giving a visual difference.

 ## Testing